 Lawyers, civil servants and other new professionals began to work from offices in Amsterdam, London and Paris.
 This led to a cultural distinction between the office, associated with work, and the home, associated with comfort, privacy and intimacy.

 Despite these early offices, working from home continued.
 In the nineteenth century, banking dynasties such as the Rothschilds and Barings operated from luxurious homes so as to make clients feel at ease.
 And, even after the office was well established in the 1960s, Hugh Hefner famously ran his Playboy empire from a giant circular bed in a bedroom of his Chicago apartment.

+A police station office in the 1970s.
 Dave Conner/Flickr, CC BY

 But these were exceptions to the general rule.
 Over the course of the nineteenth and twentieth centuries, increasingly specialised office designs – from the office towers of Chicago and New York to the post-war suburban corporate campuses – reinforced a distinction between work and home.

 Managing the office

 Various management theories also had a profound impact on the office.
 As Gideon Haigh put it in The Office: A Hardworking History, the office was “an activity long before it was a place”.

 Work was shaped by social and cultural expectations even before the modern office existed.
 Monasteries, for example, introduced timekeeping that imposed strict discipline on monks’ daily routines.

 Later, modern theorists understood the office as a factory-like environment.
 Inspired by Frank Gilbreth’s time-motion studies of bricklayers and Fredrick Taylor’s Principles of Scientific Management, William Henry Leffingwell’s 1917 book, Scientific Office Management, depicted work as a series of tasks that could be rationalised, standardised and scientifically calculated into an efficient production regime.
 Even his concessions to the office environment, such as flowers, were intended to increase productivity.